ECBSU/genomics-scripts/genome_binning/Binning_pipeline_Arno/Step3_bin_identification_summary/README.md

 For bins that seem to contain organisms of interest, I typically assess its completion with BUSCO/CheckM and compare bin length, GC content and coding density to the those known from related organisms.
-If bin length (given the degree of completion), GC content, and coding density are in line with related organisms, I move on to annotation using for example prokka,eggnog or BLASTKoala.
+If bin length (given the degree of completion), GC content, and coding density are in line with related organisms, I move on to annotation using for example bakta,eggnog or BLASTKoala.